 - Calm environment: Don’t bath him in the evening.
 Limit stimulation after 5pm and for 15 minutes before each day sleep.

-- Dummy: Persist with sucking – it helps a lot if you have a very irritable baby.
+- Dummy: Persist with non nutritive sucking – it helps a lot if you have a very irritable baby.

-- Swaddling: Swaddling needs to be very tight and containing – otherwise if won’t make a difference.
+- Swaddling: Swaddling needs to be snug and containing otherwise it won’t make a difference.

 - White noise: White noise can also help him to sleep better.

 Day sleeps are, as you mention, linked to evening colic.
 If a baby has no day sleeps, the evening colic can be severe.
 So watch his awake times and try to settle him after 45 minutes so he sleeps after an hour of awake time.
 Don’t worry if you have to use sensory strategies such as rocking or holding – he is still very little.